Building power for Kids & Families.

 WHAT WE BELIEVE

-A safe, healthy childhood can set the stage for lifelong health.
-But no child raises herself.
-Family, friends and the community at large play a critical role in setting a child up for success.
-It’s all hands on deck.
-That's why the best strategies for improving health involve and are led by the community.
+A safe, healthy childhood sets the stage for lifelong health.
+But no child raises themself.
+Families and communities play a critical role in setting a child up for success.
+That's why they are best suited to lead the way to better health.

 Northwest Health Foundation knows that when families and communities work together to get there, Oregon and Southwest Washington children will be healthier.
 We have seen individual communities make big improvements for their kids' health.
 We're ready to see it happen for our whole region.

 Support communities that want to work together to take their place at the decision-making table.

 HOW WE'LL DEMONSTRATE OUR SUCCESS

 We will work with the Community Collaboratives to determine meaningful measures for Building Power for Kids & Families.
 This will include measuring community capacity through engaged, connected leaders, as well as shared knowledge and analysis that inform community-specific and region-wide action.
 Together, we will also demonstrate we can improve childhood health through community engagement and collaborative action, and decide together how we want to tell our story and how we will know when we have made an impact.